 7. The now “clean” sample is returned to the lab for testing.

-The report alleges 30 sports have been tainted by the system including athletics, weightlifting, wrestling, canoeing, cycling, football and skating.
+The report alleges 30 sports have been tainted by the system from athletics and weightlifting, but also wrestling, canoeing, cycling, football and skating.

 This story is due to run and run.